Electron Density Depletion in Reentry Plasma Flows Using Pulsed Electric Fields: Numerical Error Assessment

 To determine the grid resolution required to minimize numerical error, we performed a convergence study starting with a baseline grid of $168\times 75$ and systematically increasing the number of grid lines by a factor of 1.41 in both directions.
 Figure~\ref{fig:numerical_error_fig} presents the electron temperature along the stagnation line and electron density profiles extracted from the center of the cathode during the middle of the pulse, corresponding to the moment of peak electric field.

 Electron temperature proved to be the parameter most sensitive to grid resolution.
 By applying the Grid Convergence Index (GCI) method from \cite{aiaa:1998:roache}, we determined an observed order of accuracy of 1.5, which is consistent across the four meshes and indicates the solution is within the asymptotic range of convergence.
-Based on this analysis, the error associated with $T_{\rm e}$ on the finest mesh ($462\times208$) is estimated to be approximately 4\%.
+Based on this analysis, the error associated with $T_{\rm e}$ on the finest mesh ($462\times208$) is estimated to be approximately 4\%. {The temperature variations of approximately 100~K observed between grid levels in Fig.~13a correspond to the reduction of discretization error as the mesh is refined.
+These variations diminish monotonically with increasing grid density, confirming that the solution is converging toward a grid-independent state.}

 In contrast, the thickness of the non-neutral cathode sheath demonstrates little sensitivity to grid resolution.
 Even the coarsest mesh considered predicts a sheath thickness within 3\% of the finest mesh.
 This robustness is significant because the sheath thickness is the governing parameter that defines the extent of the region where electron density drops by orders of magnitude compared to the bulk plasma.
 This behavior is not unique to this specific problem; we observed a similar trend when simulating the Broslawski test case in Section III-C.